Click on a fact below to see more information.

 Diagnosis of Multiple Sclerosis is made based on the extensive and expert consideration of current and prior neurological symptoms/episodes, in conjunction with the result of diagnostic tools such as comprehensive physical examinations, MRIs of brain and spinal cord, exclusionary laboratory work-up, electro-physiological testing such as Visual Evoke Potential (VEP) and in some cases results of the cerebro-spinal fluid studies (CSF).
 However, based on the current and new diagnostic criteria (Revised McDonald’s Criteria) clinical history, and MRI Imaging in most cases are sufficient to make diagnosis.
 Proper evaluation by neurologist expert in Nuero-immunology and Multiple Sclerosis is recommended.

-Over the past 20 years there has been great deal of advances in diagnosis and treatment of Multiple Sclerosis.
+Over the past 3 decades there has been great deal of advances in diagnosis and treatment of Multiple Sclerosis.
 Up to the turn of the century, steroids and immunosuppressive medications were the only treatment modalities available.
-However, over the past 20 years there have been ten FDA-approved medications have become available in order to reduce relapses, MRI activities, and slow down the progression of the disability in MS. These medications as group have been labeled as Disease Modifying Therapies (DMTs).
-Below is the chronological list of all the FDA-approved medications available to the patients with Multiple Sclerosis.
-It needs to be understood that proper discussions with your physicians regarding pros and cons, risks and benefits of each of these medications are necessary prior to start these or any other medications.
+However, over the past 26 years there have been 20 FDA-approved medications for MS and 3 for NMOSD have become available in order to reduce relapses, MRI activities, and slow down the progression of the disability in MS and NMOSD.
+These medications as group have been labeled as Disease Modifying Therapies (DMTs).
+Below is the chronological list of all the FDA-approved medications available to the patients with Multiple Sclerosis and NMOSD.
+It needs to be understood that proper discussions with your physicians regarding pros and cons, risks and benefits as well as appropriate monitoring of each of these medications are necessary prior to start these or any other medications.

 Betaseron – (1994) sub-Q injections, every other day